IOS-OSD-DPG/RBR-CTD-Processing/README.md

 - DELETE: Remove pressure reversals

 - BINAVE: Average the data into 1-dbar bins

+- (If needed) Remove select channels from select casts if the data are useless

 - EDIT: Apply final editing, including converting conductivity units from mS/cm to S/m